digital-services-act/transparency-database/resources/markdown/api-documentation.md

 This is required if the DECISION_GROUND_ILLEGAL_CONTENT was the decision_ground.
 It is the legal grounds relied on.

+Limited to 500 characters.

 ### Illegal Content Explanation (illegal_content_explanation)

 This is required if the DECISION_GROUND_ILLEGAL_CONTENT was the decision_ground.
 This is a small text that explains why the content was illegal.

+Limited to 2000 characters.

 ### Incompatible Content Grounds (incompatible_content_ground)

 This is required if DECISION_GROUND_INCOMPATIBLE_CONTENT was the decision_ground.
 It is the reference to contractual grounds.

+Limited to 500 characters.

 ### Incompatible Content Explanation (incompatible_content_explanation)

 This is required if DECISION_GROUND_INCOMPATIBLE_CONTENT was the decision_ground.
 This is a small text that explains why the content is considered as incompatible on that grounds.

+Limited to 2000 characters.

 ### Incompatible Content Illegal (incompatible_content_illegal)